Skip to main content

 Configure secrets by using GitHub CLI.
 An example of how to do that can be found here - Setup GitHub Secrets

-Setup GitHub SWA Token
+Setup GitHub SWA Token (for provisioning)

 • In the Bicep file, we specify the following parameters: -